• Home

 Part Time Jobs in New Zealand for International Students

-All international students above 18 years of age are allowed to work 20 hours a week in New Zealand and the students enrolled in a post graduate Masters or PhD program can work according to their capacity (no restriction of hours).
-Part time jobs options in New Zealand are ample.
-You can do internships or traineeships to get professional experience or do other jobs after attending your classes.
-The minimum wage per hour in New Zealand is $16.
-No matter what work you do you will be at least paid this amount or more depending on your job type, skills and experience.
-There is no requirement of separate work permit; your student visa for New Zealand will serve as a work permit.
-You can do job of a cashier, waiter, tutor, sales consultant, data entry expert, translator, ware house worker, call center representative or do free lancing jobs.
+All international students over the age of 18 are permitted to work 20 hours per week in New Zealand.
+Post graduate Masters or PhD students can work as much or as little as they wish (no limit on hours).
+There are plenty of part time jobs available in New Zealand.
+Internships and traineeships can be used to gain professional experience or to do other jobs after completing your studies.
+The minimum wage per hour is $16.00.
+No matter what kind of work you do, you will be paid at least $16.00 per hour or more depending on the type of work, skills and experience you have.
+There is no need for a separate work permit in New Zealand.
+Your student visa will serve as your work permit.
+You can work as a cashier, a waiter, a tutor, a sales consultant, a data entry expert, a translator, a ware house worker, a call center representative or a free lancing job.

 Top-Notch Education System in New Zealand

-The courses and programmes offered by Universities of New Zealand have been designed on the basis of world’s best and internationally accredited education system I-e the British education system.
-The New Zealand Qualifications Authority (NZQA) is responsible for quality assurance and cross checking of Kiwi Universities.
-The acknowledgement and acceptance of degrees attained from Kiwi Universities around the globe is because of this stern and meticulous system of education.
-As a matter of the fact, any international student applying for studying abroad in New Zealand can get students if the course he/she is enrolling in is not approved by the New Zealand Qualifications Authority (NZQA).
+The courses and programmes provided by universities of New Zealand have been developed on the basis of the world’s leading and internationally recognised education system, i.e. the UK education system.
+The NZQA (New Zealand Qualifications Authority) is responsible for the quality assurance and cross-checking of universities in New Zealand.
+The recognition and acceptance of degrees obtained from Kiwi universities around the world is due to this strict and rigorous system of education.
+In fact, any overseas student applying for studying in New Zealand can receive students if the course they are enrolling in has not been approved by the NZQA.

 QS World Rankings of Kiwi Universities for International Students